Indiana Jones and the Last Crusade: Design

 Mechanical effects supervisor George Gibbs said the film was the most difficult one of his career.
 He visited a museum to negotiate renting a small French World War I tank, but decided he wanted to make one.
 The tank was based on the Tank Mark VIII, which was 36 ft long and weighed 28 ST. However, some liberties were taken with the design.
 Gibbs built the tank over the framework of a 28 ST excavator and added 7 ST tracks that were driven by two automatic hydraulic pumps, each connected to a Range Rover V8 engine.
 Gibbs built the tank from steel rather than aluminum or fiberglass because it would allow the realistically suspensionless vehicle to endure the rocky surfaces.
 Unlike its historic counterpart, which had only the two side guns, the tank had a turret gun added as well.
 It took four months to build and was transported to Almería on a Short Belfast plane and then a low loader truck.

 The tank broke down twice.
 The distributor's rotor arm broke and a replacement had to be sourced from Madrid.
 Then two of the device's valves used to cool the oil exploded, due to solder melting and mixing with the oil.
 It was very hot in the tank, despite the installation of ten fans, and the lack of suspension meant the driver was unable to stop shaking during filming breaks.
 The tank only moved at 10 to 12 mph, which Vic Armstrong said made it difficult to film Indiana riding a horse against the tank while making it appear faster.
 A smaller section of the tank's top made from aluminum and which used rubber tracks was used for close-ups.
 It was built from a searchlight trailer, weighed eight tons, and was towed by a four-wheel drive truck.
 It had safety nets on each end to prevent injury to those falling off.
-A quarter-scale model by Gibbs was driven over a 50 ft cliff on location; Industrial Light & Magic created further shots of the tank's destruction with models and miniatures.
+A quarter-scale model by Gibbs was driven over a 50 ft cliff on location; Industrial Light & Magic (ILM) created further shots of the tank's destruction with models and miniatures.